yellowdog/python-examples/README_CLOUDWIZARD.md

 YellowDog Cloud Wizard is an **experimental** utility that automates the process of configuring a cloud provider account for use with YellowDog, and for creating YellowDog resources that work with the account.
 The goal is to make it quick and easy to get from opening a new cloud provider account to using it productively with YellowDog.

-Cloud Wizard currently supports AWS, but support for other cloud providers is under development.
+Cloud Wizard currently supports AWS and GCP, but support for other cloud providers is under development.

 # YellowDog Prerequisites